Parts of a Book

 Epilogue

 Often found in novels, the epilogue provides a sense of closure by revealing what happens to characters after the main events of the story.
 It offers readers a glimpse into the future, tying up any remaining loose ends.
+Learn more about how authors use epilogues to conclude stories effectively here.

 Appendix